MCDReforged/MCDReforged/docs/source/plugin_dev/metadata.rst

 **Not available in solo plugin**

-A list of file or folder names that will be packed into the generated ``.mcdr`` packed plugin file in CLI
+A list of file or folder names that will be packed into the generated ``.mcdr`` zipped plugin file in CLI

 See `here <cli.html#pack>`__ for more information